- Reseller Advocate Magazine Circa 2008 -

 The domain's registration eventually expired.
 The new owner has chosen to create this one web page with content is from the magazine's 2008 archived pages to provide just a few examples of what this site offered its readership.

 "Our agency was one of the groups that bought space on the original print version of the magazine.
 One of our clients experienced an excellent sales bump due to the fact that their products - glasses and replacement lenses - lined up with the demographics of this publication.
+And there was a great deal of demand for accurate & detailed glasses information, especially on the types of lenses.
 The most successful campaign was for computer glasses, where the product completely lined up with many of the themes published in every issue.
 Many people don't even realize that there is such a thing as computer glasses - these are glasses designed to focus in between distance and close up - the place where most people view their computer.
 While we are sad to see the publication leave the print world, we intend to continue to support the effort with clients whose interests align with the topics covered.
 Very good buy for many retailers in overlapping markets!"
 Jon Hunt, AGF Marketing

 By DiaNna Rao

 We all know the great Western showdown clichés.
 Tumbleweeds.
 Sweat.
 People fleeing from the dusty streets as two gun-packing opponents face off under a merciless sun.
 Odds are good that one of them will be bruised and bleeding, barely able to stand.
 Somewhere, a soundtrack whistles a forlorn, warbling tune.
 Fingers twitch.
 No one breathes.
 It’s Shanghai time.